Deltares/GEOLib/docs/community/tutorial_dstability.rst

 .. code-block:: python

+    from geolib.models.dstability import DStabilityModel

     dm = DStabilityModel()

 2. Choose an analysis method, such as :class:`~geolib.models.dstability.DStabilityBishopAnalysisMethod` and set it to the model.

 .. code-block:: python

+    from geolib.geometry.one import Point
+    from geolib.models.dstability.analysis import DStabilityBishopAnalysisMethod, DStabilityCircle

     bishop_analysis_method = DStabilityBishopAnalysisMethod(
         circle=DStabilityCircle(center=Point(x=20, z=3), radius=15)